Yaan (film)

 Yaan is a 2014 Indian Tamil-language action thriller film written, directed and filmed by Ravi K. Chandran.
 It stars Jiiva and Thulasi Nair in her second and final acting credit.
 The film's soundtrack and score was composed by Harris Jayaraj, while editing and art direction were done by A. Sreekar Prasad and Sabu Cyril, respectively.
 Resul Pookutty was in charge of the sound mixing and Brinda was in charge of the choreography.
-The film was reported to be based on the 1978 film Midnight Express.
+The film was reported to be based on the 1978 film Midnight Express, was released on 2 October 2014.